Randall Cobb (American football): 2011 season

-On July 29, 2011, the Green Bay Packers signed Cobb to a four-year, $3.20 million contract that included $1 million guaranteed and a signing bonus of $834,124.
+On July 29, 2011, the Packers signed Cobb to a four-year, $3.20 million contract that included $1 million guaranteed and a signing bonus of $834,124.

 On September 8, 2011, in the Packers' opening game of the season against the New Orleans Saints, Cobb became the first person born in the 1990s to play in the NFL.
-Cobb recorded his first NFL touchdown on a 32-yard reception in the first quarter, and followed up with a 108-yard kickoff return in the third quarter that tied the record set by Ellis Hobbs of the New England Patriots in 2007 for longest kickoff return in NFL history.
+He recorded his first NFL touchdown on a 32-yard reception in the first quarter, and followed up with a 108-yard kickoff return in the third quarter that tied the record set by Ellis Hobbs of the New England Patriots in 2007 for longest kickoff return in NFL history.
 The return was later named Play of the Year at the season-ending NFL Honors banquet.

 In a Monday Night Football game against the Minnesota Vikings on November 14, Cobb scored his second special teams touchdown of the year on an 80-yard punt return in the first quarter.
 With that, Cobb became the first rookie in Packers history to return both a kick and a punt for a touchdown in the same season.
 For the season, he caught 25 passes for 375 yards (a 15.0 average) and one touchdown.
 His most impressive statistics were on special teams, as he returned 34 kicks for 941 yards (a 27.7 average) and one touchdown and 26 punt returns for 295 yards (an 11.3 average) and one touchdown.

 Cobb made his playoff debut in the Divisional Round against the New York Giants.
 He had three receptions for 38 yards in the 37–20 loss.

 2012 season

 In Week 6, against the Houston Texans, Cobb had seven receptions for 102 yards for his first career 100-yard game in the 42–24 victory.
-In the 2012 season, Cobb played in 15 games including eight starts.
-He led the team in receptions with 80 and receiving yards with 954 and was second on the team with eight touchdowns.
+In the 2012 season, he played in 15 games including eight starts.
+Cobb led the team in receptions with 80 and receiving yards with 954 and was second on the team with eight touchdowns.
 He set a single-season franchise record with 2,342 combined net yards—954 receiving, 132 rushing, 964 on kickoff returns (a 25.4 average), and 292 on punt returns (a 9.4 average) including one touchdown.
-He led the NFL in that category.
+Cobb led the NFL in that category.
 He was named a Pro Bowl first alternate as a kick returner.